Viaje a Calcuta, India (2024)

 ES

 Es una exploración sensorial y crítica de la calle como escenario de vida y trabajo en Calcuta.
-La artista, tras viajar a esta ciudad, se sumergió en su ritmo y en su realidad cotidiana, recorriendo sus barrios, observando sus dinámicas y dejando que la experiencia directa transformara su mirada.
+Tras viajar a esta ciudad, la artista se sumergió en su realidad cotidiana: recorrió sus barrios, observó sus dinámicas y dejó que la experiencia directa transformara su mirada.
 En Calcuta, la calle no es solo un espacio de tránsito: es hogar, mercado, refugio y plaza pública.
-Lejos de los modelos occidentales donde la vida urbana se ha replegado hacia lo privado, aquí el espacio común es una extensión del cuerpo, un lugar de encuentro, de sustento y de interdependencia.
+Lejos de los modelos occidentales, donde la vida urbana se ha replegado hacia lo privado, aquí el espacio común se convierte en una extensión del cuerpo: lugar de encuentro, de sustento y de interdependencia.

 Cada escena representada en este proyecto evoca ese dinamismo.
 A través del color, el gesto y la acción cotidiana, se revela una verdad fundamental: el trabajo es una expresión de dignidad.
 No se trata solo de aquello que se remunera, sino de todo acto que sostiene, organiza o transforma la vida colectiva.
-Desde quienes transportan personas bajo la lluvia, hasta quienes limpian lo que otros desechan, pasando por vendedores ambulantes, reparadores, cocineras, obreros: todos participan de una coreografía social esencial.
+Desde quienes transportan personas bajo la lluvia, hasta quienes limpian lo que otros desechan; desde vendedores ambulantes hasta cocineras, artesanos u obreros: todos participan de una coreografía social esencial.

-Este viaje pictórico propone cuestionar qué entendemos por trabajo digno. ¿Es la dignidad una condición del salario, del puesto, del reconocimiento social? ¿O está en la actitud, en la necesidad, en la conexión humana que ese trabajo produce?
+Este viaje pictórico nos invita a cuestionar qué entendemos por trabajo digno. ¿Es la dignidad una condición del salario, del puesto, del reconocimiento social? ¿O reside en la actitud, en la necesidad, en la conexión humana que ese trabajo genera?
 Las obras no romantizan la precariedad, pero sí rescatan la belleza del esfuerzo, la creatividad en la escasez y el valor de los vínculos que se forjan a ras de calle.

 Así, el arte se convierte en manifiesto.
 Al representar lo cotidiano con intensidad y respeto, estas obras reivindican la calle como espacio de visibilidad y resistencia.
-En ellas, la dignidad no se impone desde arriba, sino que nace de abajo: de las personas que trabajan, de las miradas que se cruzan, de las vidas que se sostienen mutuamente.
+En ellas, la dignidad no se impone desde arriba: nace desde abajo, de quienes trabajan, de las miradas que se cruzan, de las vidas que se sostienen mutuamente.

 EN

-"The Value of Doing" is the title of the project, which invites us to reflect on the intrinsic dignity of work—understood as any action that sustains, transforms, or enhances collective life.
-In a society that often measures value by outcome, efficiency, or economic profit, this project calls for a pause to focus on the very act of doing: on everyday gestures, anonymous effort, and the manual, embodied labor that so often goes unnoticed.
+"The Value of Doing" is the title of a project that invites reflection on the intrinsic dignity of work, understood as any action that sustains, transforms, or improves communal life.
+In a society that often measures value by results, efficiency, or economic profit, this project proposes pausing to focus on the very act of doing: on the everyday gesture, the anonymous effort, the manual and physical labor that so often goes unnoticed.

-After traveling to this city, the artist immersed herself in its rhythm and daily reality, walking through its neighborhoods, observing its dynamics, and allowing direct experience to transform her perspective.
-In Kolkata, the street is not merely a place of transit: it is home, marketplace, refuge, and public square.
-Unlike Western models where urban life has retreated into the private sphere, here the shared space is an extension of the body—a place of encounter, sustenance, and interdependence.
+It is a sensory and critical exploration of the street as a stage for life and work in Kolkata.
+After traveling to this city, the artist immersed herself in its daily reality: she walked through its neighborhoods, observed its dynamics, and allowed direct experience to transform her perspective.
+In Kolkata, the street is not just a space for transit; it is home, market, refuge, and public square.
+Far from Western models, where urban life has retreated into the private sphere, here the common space becomes an extension of the body: a place of encounter, sustenance, and interdependence.

 Each scene depicted in this project evokes that dynamism.
-Through color, gesture, and everyday action, a fundamental truth is revealed: work is an expression of dignity.
-It is not only that which is paid, but every act that sustains, organizes, or transforms collective life.
-From those who transport people in the rain to those who clean up what others discard, to street vendors, repairers, cooks, laborers—all take part in an essential social choreography.
+Through color, gesture, and daily action, a fundamental truth is revealed: work is an expression of dignity.
+It is not only what is paid for but every act that sustains, organizes, or transforms collective life.
+From those who transport people in the rain to those who clean what others discard; from street vendors to cooks, artisans, and laborers—all participate in an essential social choreography.

-This pictorial journey invites us to question what we understand by "dignified work."
-Is dignity a matter of wages, job titles, or social recognition?
-Or does it lie in the attitude, the necessity, the human connection that work produces?
-These artworks do not romanticize precarity, but they do highlight the beauty of effort, the creativity born of scarcity, and the value of the bonds forged at street level.
+This pictorial journey invites us to question what we understand by dignified work.
+Is dignity a condition of salary, position, or social recognition?
+Or does it reside in attitude, necessity, and the human connection that such work generates?
+The works do not romanticize precariousness, but they do reclaim the beauty of effort, creativity in scarcity, and the value of bonds forged at street level.

 Thus, art becomes a manifesto.
-By representing the everyday with intensity and respect, these works reclaim the street as a space of visibility and resistance.
-In them, dignity is not imposed from above—it rises from below: from the bodies that labor, from the exchanged glances, from the lives that sustain one another.
+By representing the everyday with intensity and respect, these works affirm the street as a space of visibility and resistance.
+In them, dignity is not imposed from above: it arises from below, from those who work, from the gazes that meet, from lives that mutually support one another.

 Dos mujeres barren su hogar (2025)